atrnh/hb-challenges-js/README.md

 Yes, this does include tests!

 ### installation & usage
-Make sure you have `npm` or `yarn` installed.
+In the root directory: make sure you have `npm` or `yarn` installed.
 Then install the required dependencies:
 ```
-yarn install
+yarn install -or- npm install
 ```

 To check your solution against the tests, simply run your solution file.